- Common Pleas Court

-(E) The caption in every complaint, petition, motion and all orders shall state the name and address of all parties (which the Court deems as necessary to comply with State and Federal regulations and to properly identify the parties), and shall include a title of its content.
+(C) The caption in every complaint, petition, motion and all orders shall state the name and address of all parties and shall include a title of its content.
 If any information is not known, there shall be a certification that this information is unknown in its place.

-(F) The caption of all subsequent pleadings, motions, briefs or other papers shall also state the case number assigned, the SEA number if assigned, and the name of the Judge and Magistrate to whom the case is assigned.
+(D) The caption of all subsequent pleadings, motions, briefs or other papers shall also state the case number assigned, and the name of the Judge and Magistrate to whom the case is assigned.

-(G) All papers filed with the Clerk of Courts by an attorney shall bear the attorney's name, Ohio Supreme Court registration number, firm name (if any), office address, telephone number and a designation of which party they represent.
+(E) All papers filed with the Clerk of Courts by an attorney shall bear the attorney's name, Ohio Supreme Court registration number, firm name (if any), office address, telephone number, email address and a designation of which party they represent.

-(H) The party filing a complaint for divorce; petition for dissolution, complaint for legal separation or complaint for annulment shall file, with the Clerk of Courts, the original with four (4) copies when there are children or the original and three (3) copies when there are no children.
+(F) The party filing a complaint for divorce, annulment, legal separation, custody, child support or petitions for dissolution, and in all applicable post decree motions shall file, with the Clerk of Courts, the original with four (4) copies when there are children or the original and three (3) copies when there are no children.

 8.02 PROCEDURE FOR SEEKING TEMPORARY ALLOCATION OF PARENTAL RIGHTS AND RESPONSIBILITIES